Browse by Medical Category

 Christina DuBois, B.A. graduated from Skidmore College in 2011 summa cum laude with a degree in psychology.
 She serves as the lead research coordinator for the CPRP and is in her third year with the program.
 She has delivered positive psychology interventions, performed qualitative interviews, and coordinated several of the team’s projects.
 Currently, she is the interventionist for a collaborative positive psychology project with the Diabetes Outpatient Center.
 Previously, Tina interned at a hospice, a group home for runaway youth, and a domestic violence center as a financial resource coordinator.
 She is currently pursuing her MSW at the Boston University School of Social Work.

 Eleanor Beale, B.A. graduated from Skidmore College in 2012 summa cum laude with a degree in psychology.
-In her fourth year with the program, she is the lead research coordinator for the REACH study, developing a positive psychology intervention to promote health behaviors in Heart Failure patients, and runs eight of the other studies at the CPRP.
+In her fifth year with the program, she is the lead research coordinator for the REACH study, developing a positive psychology intervention to promote health behaviors in Heart Failure patients, and runs eight of the other studies at the CPRP.
 Previously, Ellie developed functional behavioral assessments for a day program for individuals with developmental disabilities, and interned at a substance abuse center.
-Currently, Ellie is applying to Clinical Psychology PhD programs to start in Fall 2016.
+Currently, Ellie is applying to Clinical Psychology PhD programs to start in Fall 2017.

 Kirsti Campbell, B.S. graduated from the University of Virginia in 2012 with a degree in biology with highest distinction.
 She is currently a fourth year M.D. candidate in the New Pathway program at Harvard Medical School (HMS), and she completed her Principal Clinical Experience at MGH during the 2014-2015 academic year.
 With funding through the CPRP and HMS, Kirsti will work as an interventionist for the PEACE study and is conducting a study of patient factors associated with engagement in positive psychological interventions.